Multi-patch multi-group epidemic model with varying infectivity: The homogeneous model

-\begin{remark} In this SDE, the second equation of $\bar{\mathfrak{G}}(t)$ depends on the law of $\lambda$ with the unknown $\tau$ as a functional of $A(t)$.
-We call an SDE where the law of the unknown function enters the coefficients a McKean--Vlasov SDE.
-The equation above can be regarded as a Poisson-driven McKean--Vlasov SDE.
+\begin{remark} In this system of stochastic equations, one coefficient of the second equation for $\bar{\mathfrak{G}}(t)$ depends on the law of the unknown $\tau$ which is a functional of $A(\cdot)$.
+We call a system of stochastic equations where the law of the unknown function enters the coefficients a McKean--Vlasov stochastic equation.
+The equation above can be regarded as a Poisson-driven McKean--Vlasov stochastic equation.

-McKean--Vlasov SDE equations appear naturally in the theory of propagation of chaos, see Sznitman \cite{sznitman1991topics}.
+McKean--Vlasov stochastic equations appear naturally in the theory of propagation of chaos, see Sznitman \cite{sznitman1991topics}.
 In fact, this new approach can be considered as establishing a propagation of chaos result for the times of infection of the initially susceptible individuals. \end{remark}

 Observe that by the first equation in \eqref{limitmodel}, we have the formula